kyma-project/kyma/README.md

 ## Development

 Develop on your remote repository forked from the original repository in Go.
-See the example that uses the [`ui-api-layer`](./components/ui-api-layer) project located in the `kyma/components` directory but applies to any Go project.
+See the example that uses the [`ui-api-layer`](./components/ui-api-layer) project located in the `components` directory but applies to any Go project.
 This set of instructions uses the recommended [`git workflow`](https://github.com/kyma-project/community/blob/master/git-workflow.md) and the general [contribution flow](https://github.com/kyma-project/community/blob/master/CONTRIBUTING.md#contribute-code-or-content).
 Read also the [`CONTRIBUTING.md`](CONTRIBUTING.md) document that includes the contributing rules specific for this repository.

 Follow these steps: